CrunchyData/postgres-operator/docs/content/architecture/disaster-recovery.md

 - `--restore-from`: specifies the name of a PostgreSQL cluster (either one that is active, or a former cluster whose pgBackRest repository still exists) to restore from.
+- `--restore-from-namespace` (optional): the namespace of the PostgreSQL cluster specified using `--restore-from` (the namespace of the cluster being created is utilized if a namespace is not specified using this option)
 - `--restore-opts`: used to specify additional options, similar to the ones that are passed into [`pgbackrest restore`](https://pgbackrest.org/command.html#command-restore).